cakephp/docs/en/views/helpers/form.rst

 Generating Specific Types of Inputs
 ===================================

-In addition to the generic ``input()`` method, ``FormHelper`` has specific methods for generating a number of different types of inputs.
-These can be used to generate just the input widget itself, and combined with other methods like :php:meth:`~Cake\\View\\Helper\\FormHelper::label()` and :php:meth:`~Cake\\View\\Helper\\FormHelper::error()` to generate fully custom form layouts.
+In addition to the generic ``control()`` method, ``FormHelper`` has specific methods for generating a number of different types of controls.
+These can be used to generate just the control widget itself, and combined with other methods like :php:meth:`~Cake\\View\\Helper\\FormHelper::label()` and :php:meth:`~Cake\\View\\Helper\\FormHelper::error()` to generate fully custom form layouts.